Megalithic Temples of Malta: Temple phases

 The development of the chronological phases, based on recalibrated radiocarbon dating, has split the period up to the Bronze Age in Malta into a number of phases.
 The first evidence of human habitation in the Neolithic occurred in the Għar Dalam phase, in c.
 5000 BC.
 The Temple period, from c.
 4100 BC to roughly 2500 BC, produced the most notable monumental remains.
 This period is split into five phases; however, the first two of these left mostly pottery shards.
 The next three phases, starting from the Ġgantija phase, begins in c.
 3600 BC, and the last, the Tarxien phase, ends in c.
 2500 BC.

 Ġgantija phase (3600–3200 BC)

 The Ġgantija phase is named after the Ġgantija site in Gozo.
-It represents an important development in the cultural evolution of neolithic man on the islands.
+It represents an important development in the cultural evolution of Neolithic humans on the islands.
 To this date belong the earliest datable temples and the first two, if not three, of the stages of development in their ground plan: the lobed or kidney-shaped plan found in Mġarr east, the trefoil plan evident in Skorba, Kordin and various minor sites, and the five-apsed plan Ġgantija South, Tarxien East.

 Saflieni phase (3300–3000 BC)

 The Saflieni phase constitutes a transitional phase between two major periods of development.
-Its name derives from the site of the Hypogeum of Ħal-Saflieni.This period carried forward the same characteristics of the Ġgantija pottery shapes, but it also introduces new biconical bowls.
+Its name derives from the site of the Hypogeum of Ħal-Saflieni.
+This period carried forward the same characteristics of the Ġgantija pottery shapes, but it also introduces new biconical bowls.